 Golfer’s elbow exercises include both stretching and strengthening.
-In the early stages stretching is more important.
+In the early stages, stretching is more important.
 As it is an overuse injury, overdoing the strengthening exercises too soon could slow or prevent the healing process.
-Here we explain the exercises which form part of Golfer’s elbow rehabilitation.
+Here we explain the exercises which form part of a Golfer’s elbow rehabilitation.

 Golder’s elbow exercises – Stretching